More Than a Mountain

 On any bus ride, your party will want at least one camera and one pair of binoculars to share.

-On some occasions, bus riders are lucky enough for animals to appear near, or even on, the Park Road.
-Such opportunities offer fantastic views to the naked eye, and even a disposable camera can capture great photos.
+Occasionally, bus riders are lucky enough for animals to appear near, or even on, the Denali Park Road.
+Such opportunities offer fantastic views to the naked eye, and during these opportunities, even a smart phone can capture great photos.